resolve109/study-aws-sa/aws-study-guide.md

   - More appropriate than predictive scaling for truly random patterns that don't follow historical trends
   - Better than scheduled scaling which works only for known, time-based patterns
   - Ensures application performance is maintained during unexpected traffic spikes while optimizing costs during normal periods
+- **Scheduled Scaling**:
+  - Configure Auto Scaling groups to automatically scale at predetermined times
+  - Perfect for predictable workload patterns (e.g., scaling up every Friday evening)
+  - Minimizes operational overhead compared to manual scaling for recurring patterns
+  - More efficient than using CloudWatch Events/EventBridge with Lambda for simple scheduled scaling
+  - Allows precise specification of desired capacity at specific times
+  - Can be configured to scale both up and down according to schedule
+  - Ideal for workloads with known time-based patterns like batch processing jobs
+  - Provides the simplest solution for workloads with regular, predictable traffic patterns
+  - Can be combined with dynamic scaling policies to handle both predictable and unexpected load changes

 ### Amazon EC2
 - **Instance Purchasing Options**: